 Orange: Orange-Aid- This is best for neutralizing a blue or gray color.

-Yellow: Lemon-Aid helps in those cases when your client has multiple colors in her eyebrows.
+Yellow: Lemon-Aid helps when your client has multiple colors in her eyebrows.

-If the color was reddish, after applying the Lime Aid you should apply a neutral or light cold tone, while if it was bluish or grayish, you should apply a warm tone after the Orange Aid, the same as if the color was purple.
+If the color was reddish, after applying the Lime Aid, you should use a neutral or light cold tone, while if it was bluish or grayish, you should apply a warm tone after the Orange Aid, the same as if the color was purple.